sdbuch/sdbuch.github.io/index.md

 ## Recent Highlights

-- **1st Conference on Parsimony and Learning:** I co-organized the inaugural [Conference on Parsimony and Learning (CPAL)](https://cpal.cc), which took place at the University of Hong Kong from January 3--6, 2024.
-Thanks to all authors, speakers, organizers, and especially to the local team at HKU, whose hard work made the conference a success!
-Stay tuned for CPAL 2025. _(Jan 2024)_
+- **2nd Conference on Parsimony and Learning:** I am co-organizing the second [Conference on Parsimony and Learning (CPAL)](https://cpal.cc), to take place at Stanford University in March 2025!
+Stay tuned for further updates about paper submission. _(Summer 2024)_

 - **White-Box Deep Networks Tutorial:** We delivered a tutorial on building white-box deep neural networks at [ICASSP 2024](https://cmsworkshops.com/ICASSP2024/tutorials.php#tut25) in